Health and safety standards for rented homes

 If the council identifies minor repair issues in your house, they do not have to take action.
 However, they can decide to enforce the improvements, to avoid future problems.

-What if the environmental health team won't help me?
+What if the council won't help you?

 - take the landlord to court yourself